How Seasonal Businesses Can Stay Profitable Year-Round

 For example, pumpkin spice and pumpkin puree are always available at your local grocery store, but most people only purchase them during the fall season.
 Because they are marketed at a specific, consistent time each year, customers assume that is the only time they can get it.

-That leads to increased sales during the respective season because they are afraid of missing out on their opportunity.
-Appealing to your customers’ FOMO can help yield some serious profits.
+That leads to increased sales during the respective season because customers are afraid of missing out on their opportunity.

 Build Excitement in the Off-Season